-Here in this tutorial we will discuss python datetime module and also learn how to deal with date and time in python.
+In this tutorial, we will discuss the Python datetime module and learn how to deal with date and time in Python.

 Python datetime module